 Figure 2: Illustration of the three pillars of high contrast imaging.
-Left: raw on-sky J-band PSF of SPHERE with IRDIS, showing the diffraction pattern resulting from the almost perfect correction provided by the extreme AO system up to 20 cycles per aperture, and so $20 \lambda/D$ in the image (this is half the number of actuators on the deformable mirror on a side).
+Left: raw on-sky J-band PSF of SPHERE with IRDIS, showing the diffraction pattern resulting from the almost perfect correction provided by the extreme AO system up to 20 cycles per aperture, and so $20 \lambda$ /D in the image (this is half the number of actuators on the deformable mirror on a side).
 Middle: raw on-sky J-band coronagraphic image of Iota Sgr, illustrating the efficient removal of diffraction rings and pinned speckles by the coronagraph.
 Note the very visible AO correction radius.
-Outside the correction radius ( $r > 20 \lambda/D$ ), the brighter halo results from the uncorrected wings of the seeing halo.
-Right: result of angular differential imaging (ADI) strategy, and post-processing using principal component analysis, cleaning the remaining speckles in the field after extreme AO and coronagraphy, revealing a faint off-axis companion.
+Outside the correction radius ( $r > 20 \lambda$ /D), the brighter halo results from the uncorrected wings of the seeing halo.
+Right: result of angular differential imaging (ADI) strategy, and post-processing using principal coronagraphy, revealing a faint off-axis companion.